 In Albania, we gather nuclear families together once a month for a nine-month class.
 In this class we discuss topics like parenting, domestic violence, communication, family budgeting, health, hygiene, community involvement and other topics.
 We have seen great impact on family’s lives here and are very excited about continuing this program especially since it is one of very few programs that engages the men in the family as well.
 We work together with other NGOs and also the local mayor’s office on this program.

-We also have a pilot program in place, where we provide local people with education and assistance about the wide-range of problems that impact their communities.
+We also have a program in place, where we provide local people with education and assistance about the wide-range of problems that impact their communities.
 Focus areas include health-care, employment, welfare from the local government, disability/handicapped services, etc. Since most of the people have moved to the city from the villages, they are not integrated in the local system and are uninformed about how to seek proper care and services that may be available in the cities.
 This program seeks to connect these people to the programs and services that can assist them.